marcie-analyst/analyst_projects/SQL_analysis.md

-The purpose of using this dataset was to utilize data that is important to me to showcase my ability in understanding and using SQL to clean data, aggregate metrics such as averages, and use functions such as wildcards and case whens to find if the water quality variables like PH are at unsafe levels for this dataset.
+The purpose of using this dataset was to utilize data that is important to me to showcase my ability in understanding and using SQL to clean data, aggregate metrics such as averages, and use functions such as wildcards and case whens to find if water quality variables like PH are at unsafe levels for this dataset.

 ``` r